unlaunch/documentation/README.md

 This the the repository for Unlaunch Documentation site.
 It uses Jekyll and [Docsy Jekyll theme](https://github.com/vsoch/docsy-jekyll).

-The Unlaunch Documention site is available at: [https://docs.unlaunch.io/](https://docs.unlaunch.io/).
+The Unlaunch Documentation site is available at: [https://docs.unlaunch.io/](https://docs.unlaunch.io/).

 # Contribution Guide